Think about it: When you meet a person for the first time, which part of their body do you focus on first?

 Vegetable shortening belongs on your plate, and it’s certainly among the things you should never put on your face.

 You may already know that eating too much sugar can lead to breakouts and other skin problems.
-(You can read more about foods to avoid for great skin in this free ebook).

 But using sugar as a “face scrub,” as some beauty advisers suggest, is just as harmful.